mlabs-haskell/catalyst-funded-projects/Fund8/Spec-DSL/README.md

 The PSL is in an early prototype state, and a video demo will be posted soon.

 Type-level transaction specification completed.

-The above underpins the automatic generation of transaction diagrams as well as automated test generation (coming soon).
+Initial DApp specced in large part using our eDSL.
+Currently, generalizing PSL's applicability and deliberating on a second DApp for speccing.

 ## Progress Report